matomo-org/developer-documentation/docs/3.x/custom-reports.md

 ### Adding a menu item

 The CLI tool has created a new file `Reports/GetLastVisitsByBrowser.php` within your plugin folder.
-We recommend to take the time to have a look at all the methods and comments to get an idea how a report is defined.
+We recommend taking the time to have a look at all the methods and comments to get an idea how a report is defined.

 Links to Piwik's reporting pages are displayed on the main page under the logo: